 It’s that time of year: school is starting again!
 As their children navigate the start of the school year, parents may grapple with how to set their kids up for success: academically, socially, emotionally, and physically.
 In this blog, Senior Clinical Therapist Jonathan Mitchell, MA, LPC shares tips for parents seeking to create a supportive […]

 Parents considering Open Sky for their adopted child often have a unique set of questions pertaining to their relationships, family dynamics, and clinical concerns.
-Below, we aim to answer common questions regarding our work with adopted students and their families. (article updated November 2019) Q: What is Open Sky’s approach to working with adopted students? […]
+Below, we aim to answer common questions regarding our work with adopted students and their families.
+Q: What is Open Sky’s approach to working with adopted students?
+A: First and foremost, […]

 One of the most important components of wilderness therapy treatment is creating an emotionally safe, open, and accepting space for students to truly be themselves—away from the pressures of school, society, and even family.
 This safe space is especially important for students exploring their gender identity, questioning their sexuality, or struggling with issues related to […]